CyanNyan/CyanMC/README.md

 4. Builds or entities that impact the server performance or cause lags to other players may be asked to remove.

+## Events

+Server will occasionally host special events in a separate server.
+To switch servers, run the command `/server <name>`.
+(For example, `/server oneblock`) To switch back to the main survival server, run `/server survival`.

+Events are usually temporary and server will close after event ends.

 ## Build protection

 The server has a protection plugin to protect Cyan's builds and streams.
-Build is suggested in certain allowed areas listed below.
+Build is suggested (but not limited) in certain allowed areas listed below.
+Feel free to explore the map and find new areas to build!
+But the suggestion is set in order to keep the world file reasonably small, and prepare for future upgrades.

 Suggested build areas:
 * Overworld: